JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

 # Project requirements
-The goal of the semestral project is to create a Julia pkg with **reusable, properly tested and documented** code.
+The goal of the semestral project is to create a Julia pkg with **reusable**, **properly tested** and **documented** code.
 We have given you some options of topics, as well as the freedom to choose something that could be useful for your research or other subjects.
 In general we are looking for something where performance may be crucial such as data processing, optimization or equation solving.

-In practice the project should follow roughly this tree structure
+In practice the project should roughly follow the structure below:
 ```julia
 .
 ├── scripts